 The healthcare provider will make a small cut (incision) in the groin to reach a blood The provider will move the tube to the pulmonary valve.
-He or she may use X-ray images to see exactly where the tube is.
+They may use X-ray images to see exactly where the tube is.

 The provider will thread a very thin wire through the tube.

 Another tube will be passed over this wire to the pulmonary valve.
 This tube has a balloon that expands on its end.

 The provider will inflate the balloon.
 This will stretch the valve leaflets to make the opening bigger.
 This may hurt a little.
 But you can have pain medicine.
 Once the valve has been opened enough, the balloon will be deflated.
 Then the provider will remove the balloon and catheters.

 The incision made in the groin will be closed.
 A dressing will be applied.
 What happens after congenital pulmonary stenosis balloon valvuloplasty?